Understanding the concept and how we work

 From rainy day projects, home education supplies and seasonal crafts to charity makes, toddler group supplies and school art supplies, we’re perfect.

 Way back at the turn of the millennium a group of parents, childminders and play-scheme workers collectively part of the Hampshire Children’s and Families Forum (HCFF) came together and noticed that it was often difficult getting affordable craft materials.
 The end result was the Waterside Scrapstore which opened it’s doors on the 1st December 2001 down at Cracknore Hard, Marchwood.
+From there to Rumbridge street where we stayed for 16 Years and now at the beautiful Sunnyfields Farm in Totton.

 How are we run?